 The advent of peer to peer lending has made the personal lending process infinitely more convenient for people who can’t get approved by banks.

 Some of the better-known peer to peer lending sites include Lending Club, Funding Circle, Upstart, Peerform, Circleback Lending, LendingKarma, and Prosper, among others.
+However, if you live outside of the US you are not allowed to invest in most of these due to regulation.
+Instead, you can choose to invest in some of the best P2P lending platforms in Europe.
+Most of them are available internationally.
 Interested to invest?
 Peer to peer lending sites require you to register and create a profile.

 Then you can look over loan applications and decide to whom you will lend to.
 Most peer to peer lending site charge anywhere from 5% to 36% interest based on credit histories.